BLM acquires lands to improve conservation and recreation opportunities

 Media Contact

 EL DORADO HILLS, Calif. — The Bureau of Land Management is acquiring more than 1,500 acres of land near Lake Clementine to enhance recreation opportunities, improve habitat conservation, and expand public access in the area.
-BLM, in collaboration with Placer Land Trust and Trust for Public Lands, is acquiring lands offered by willing sellers east of Highway 80 in Placer County along the North Fork American River.
+BLM, in collaboration with Placer Land Trust and Trust for Public Land, is acquiring lands offered by willing sellers east of Highway 80 in Placer County along the North Fork American River.

 The acquisition, made possible through the Land and Water Conservation Fund and state grants, helps advance the America the Beautiful initiative, a locally led and voluntary nationwide effort to restore and conserve America’s lands, waters, and wildlife.
 These new public lands will provide access to the North Fork American River from the north side of the river.